maierav/sensation/intro.md

 It is important that you do not just read quickly what comes next, but think along and ask yourself how you would answer or resolve these puzzles.
 In doing so, if you find yourself puzzled, that is a good thing.
 There are no clears answers, and hopefully this will get you excited about learning more.

 Imagine what it would look like inside a giant room that is uniformly filled with very thick (dense) fog and uniformly illuminated with ambient red light.
-All we can see all around us is red fog (Figure 1).
+All we can see all around us is red fog.

 % AI render of dense red fog
 :::{figure} images/red_haze.png